Student-centric advice and objective recommendations

 4. Data Science, Statistics, and Mathematics

 In today’s information-driven world, data science, statistics, and mathematics are extremely valuable fields of study.
 Across all industries, businesses are turning to data to predict consumer behavior, improve decision-making, and tweak marketing strategies.
-So it makes sense that there’s such a high demand for individuals who understand the science of data.
-These professionals, often referred to as data scientists, help companies make sense of information that can improve their business practices.
-Data science is a relatively new field of employment and is expected to expand rapidly.
-To become a data scientist, students typically major in data science or a related field such as mathematics, statistics, or computer science.
-A master’s degree is sometimes required, depending on the specific job position and employer.
+So, it makes sense that there’s such a high demand for individuals who understand data.

 Learn more: What is a STEM Degree (And why you should study one)

-Healthcare administrators work on the management side of healthcare.
-They ensure that hospitals, clinics, and nursing homes run efficiently by overseeing finances and coordinating health services.
-They may oversee an entire facility, or a specific clinic or department.
 Most individuals have at least a bachelor’s degree in healthcare administration before entering the field, but master’s degrees are also common.
-Due to the aging of the Baby Boom population, an increased demand for healthcare service professionals is expected.
+Due to the aging of the Baby Boomer generation, an increased demand for healthcare service professionals is expected.

 Career: Medical and Health Services Manager